niksilver/board-game-framework/docs/server.md

 hub can fulfill this request (i.e. it still has envelopes from that num onwards for that client ID) then the connection will be successful and the new client will receive envelopes in continuation.
-But if the hub cannot fulfill the request then it is is rejected and the connection is closed.
+But if the hub cannot fulfill the request then the connection fails.
 The client will have to reconnect without a lastnum (and presumably using the same client ID) to start as a new client.

+In the server, this
-This reconnection logic is managed between the hub and the superhub.
+reconnection logic is managed between the hub and the superhub.
 When the hub sends a message to any client it also stores the message in a buffer.
-When a client tells the hub it's disconnected the hub shuts down the client but continues to remember it as a disconnected client.
+When a client tells the hub it has been disconnected the hub shuts down the client but continues to remember it as a disconnected client.
 The hub will continue to buffer messages for the disconnected client just as it does for connected clients.